-As a district chairperson, selecting a qualified and objective panel of judges is one of the most important aspects of ensuring a successful Oratorical Festival.
+As a metropolis chairperson selecting a qualified and objective panel of judges is one of the most important aspects of ensuring a successful Oratorical Festival.
 Here is a set of requirements for your selection:

-- The judges must be Orthodox Christians. - The panel of judges should be composed of both men and women, with three judges total (to avoid a tie). - The judges should be proficient in English and knowledgeable in public speaking.
-Educators and lawyers are often good choices, as well as those who have studied theology. - The judges should not be personally familiar with the speakers (e.g., they should not be speakers' Sunday school teacher, GOYA advisor, etc.) or related to the speakers. - You should not have a parish priest or presvytera from one of the parishes in your metropolis serve as a judge - you can ask a priest or presvytera from another metropolis or another jurisdiction (Antiochian Orthodox, Russian Orthodox, Armenian Orthodox, etc.) - The same judge(s) cannot be used from one festival level to the next (e.g., if someone is a parish judge, he or she may not also be a district / metropolis judge).
+- The judges must be Orthodox Christians. - The panel of judges should be composed of both men and women, with three judges total (to avoid a tie).
+So that the event can run more efficiently, it can be helpful to have two panels of judges at the metropolis level (one panel of three for juniors and another panel for seniors).

+- The judges should be proficient in English and knowledgeable in public speaking.
+Educators and lawyers are often good choices, as well as those who have studied theology. - The judges should not be personally familiar with the speakers (e.g., from the participants' parish) or related to the speakers. - The same judge(s) cannot be used from one level to the next (e.g., if someone is a parish / district, judge, he or she may not also be a metropolis judge).